sospartan/docs/configuration/data-model.md

 - **Generated UUID**
 - **Manually Entered String**

-## Relations
+## Relationships

 <video title="Relations" autoplay muted loop controls>
 	<source src="" type="video/mp4" />
 </video>

-Directus supports all relationship types.
-There is also a special configuration option for translations.
-To learn more, see our guides on [Translations](/configuration/data-model/translations)
+Directus supports all standard relationship types, as well as a few more of its own _compound_ types.To learn more, see our guide on [Relationships](/configuration/data-model/relationships)